 Vendor Finance is a broker, not a lender, and as such, we work with several finance companies.
-This allows us to try to get your finance application approved with the most suitable lender for your circumstances.
-Many factors are determining which lender we use for your application.
-Some being the age of the vehicle, credit history, financial position and which car dealer you wish to purchase through.
-We usually submit the finance application on your behalf and support it with relevant financial documentation.
-These documents can be bank statements, payslips and possibly a guarantor where required.
+This allows us to try get your finance application approved with the most suitable lender for your circumstances.
+Many factors are taken into account when determining which lender we use for your application - some being the age of the vehicle, your credit history, financial position and/or which car dealer you wish to purchase through.
+We typically submit your finance application to the lender fully supported with all the relevant financial documentation the lender requires.
+This documentation can include bank statements, payslips and/or copy of drivers licence.

-Each finance company has its own credit policy, they also each have their own panel of car dealers which it will accept invoices from.
-Vendor Finance removes all the guesswork for you and will only submit your finance application to the respective finance company who will accept an invoice from the dealer you wish to purchase the car off.
+Just like each finance company has its own credit policy, they also each have their own panel of car dealers which they will accept invoices from.
+Vendor Finance removes all the guesswork for you and will only submit your finance application to a finance company who will accept invoices from the dealer you wish to purchase your car from.

 Finance Companies will not underwrite finance applications for private car sales.
-This is because you are protected by the Sale of Goods and Supply of Services Act 1980 when buying a car for your personal use from registered car dealers.
+This is primarily because you are protected by the Sale of Goods and Supply of Services Act 1980 when buying a car for your personal use from registered car dealers.
 This legislation does not apply to private sales.
 Furthermore, many car dealers now offer limited warranties with your car purchase, which are not available with private car sales.

-€5,000 is generally the minimum borrowing with no upper limit.
-Credit underwriting criteria usually depend on many factors such as repayment capacity, previous borrowing history, equity/deposit in the transaction, year/age of the car and evidence of poor credit history through an Irish Credit Bureau search.
+€5,000 is generally the minimum borrowing amount, with no upper limit.
+Credit underwriting criteria usually depends on many factors such as repayment capacity, account management, equity/deposit in the transaction, year/age of the car and previous credit history obtained through an Irish Credit Bureau search.

-We operate with a wide range of finance companies that cater for all types of transactions.
-These transactions can range from 100% finance to generally a minimum 10% deposit.
+We work with a wide range of finance companies that cater for all types of finance - ranging from a minimum 10% deposit/equity to 100% finance.

-Finance Companies will generally run a customer Irish Credit Bureau report as part of all finance applications with any poor ICB history being automatically declined.
-We work with one lender that will consider poor ICB histories once the reason can be genuinely explained and the customer’s current financial position will support the application.
+Finance Companies will generally run an Irish Credit Bureau (ICB) check for all customers as part of their underwriting process, with applicants showing a poor ICB history being automatically declined.
+We work with one lender who will consider poor ICB histories once the reason can be genuinely explained and the customer’s current financial position supports the application.
 Customers can get a copy of their own Irish Credit Bureau report by clicking on the link.

-Each Finance Company has its credit policy concerning the age of vehicle it wishes to finance.
+Each Finance Company has its own individual credit policy concerning the age of vehicles it is willing to finance.
 Vendor Finance will go through all available options with you at the time of your application.

-Each Finance Company has its policy concerning these options and Vendor Finance will go through the options available from the lender who approved your finance application.
-Early settlements are generally calculated through using the internationally accepted “Rule of 78”, and the actual cost can vary from one to three months’ interest.
+Again, each Finance Company has its own individual policy concerning these options and Vendor Finance will go through the options available from the lender who approved your finance application.
+Early settlements are generally calculated using the internationally accepted “Rule of 78”, and the actual cost can vary from one to three months’ interest.

-Finance Companies generally have documentation fees on commencement of the finance agreement and purchase fees with the last instalment.
-These charges vary from company to company, but Vendor Finance will explain all fees before finance drawdown.
+Finance companies generally have documentation fees on commencement of the finance agreement and purchase fees with your last instalment.
+These charges vary from finance company to finance company, but Vendor Finance will explain all fees before you drawdown your finance.

-Finance Companies are required to verify the customer’s identity before finance drawdown.
-They expect the following documents – Copy of either the customers driving licence or passport (which must be within expiry date) and a copy of a proof of address dated within three months (A copy of a recent utility bill, bank statement or other official document showing your name and address)
+Finance Companies are required to verify your identity before funds are released.
+They do this by inspecting a copy of your drivers licence or passport (which must be within expiry date) and a copy of a proof of address, dated within three months (e.g. a copy of a recent utility bill, bank statement or other official document clearly showing your name and address)

 Customers who may have a double surname such as Mary Kelly Smith may have to provide a marriage certificate if their Identification and Proof of Address does not match.
 For example, a Drivers Licence in the name of Mary Kelly and a Proof of Address as Mary Smith would require a marriage certificate.